 Transplant trays. (plug flats)

-We use and recommend 40 plug and 200 plug flats, available through Waratah Wholesale,South hobart (Tasmania) and Garden City Plastics, Victoria, Australia.
+We currently use and recommend 40 and 200 cell plug flats, available through Garden City Plastics, Victoria, Australia.
 Trays cost around $5 each in small bulk quantities and last about ten years.

-The 40 cell flats (35 x 95mm) are the perfect size for 4-6 week transplants of salad and brassica (kales, asian greens, broccoli, cauli, etc) seedlings used in intensive microfaming.
-A large tapered hole is n the base aiding greatly to removal with minimal root stress.
+The 40 cell flats (35 x 95mm) are the perfect size for 4-6 week transplants of salad and brassica (kales, asian greens, broccoli, cauli, etc) seedlings used in intensive microfarming.
+A large tapered hole is in the base aiding greatly to removal with minimal root stress.

-The 200 cell flats are perfect for onion sets and other aliums as they are easier to lift out rather than push out.
+The 200 cell flats are perfect for onion sets and other alliums as they are easier to lift out rather than push out.

 Use with newly seeded beds.